 It’s important to note that air quality affects the productivity of everyone in the space.
-Less productive workers means a less profitable business.
+Less productive employees means a less profitable business.
 When employees are less concerned or affected by the air they’re breathing, they can instead have peace of mind and focus on their work.
 Air quality also affects the overall health of everyone in the space.
-With cold and flu season continuing in a COVID world, you might wonder what you can do to improve the air quality in your office space.
-Keep reading for a couple helpful tips and office filtration upgrades.
+With cold and flu season continuing in a COVID-19 world, you might wonder what you can do to improve the air quality in your office space.
+Keep reading for a couple of helpful tips and office filtration upgrades.

 Up Your Filtration Game

 You can’t see most things that contribute to poor air quality in an office.
 However, build-up of harmful indoor air pollutants happens quickly and leaves everyone in the office miserable.
 There are a plethora of particles circulating through poorly filtered air at any given time, including chemicals, pollutants and allergens.
-One thing that helps air quality is upgrading to high-efficiency air filters.
+One thing that helps indoor air quality is upgrading to high-efficiency air filters.

 Keep Carpets Clean

-Vacuum cleaners that use HEPA filters help a lot in terms of keeping air quality killers out of circulation.
+Vacuum cleaners that use HEPA filters help a lot in terms of keeping air pollutants out of circulation.
 You should also consider having carpets professionally scrubbed periodically to pull out ground-in dirt and particulates.
 Keeping carpets as clean as possible will serve as one more layer of air quality control in your office.